NERC-CEH/fdri-ontology/doc/working_notes/representing-gridded-dataset-metadata.md

 ## Mapping FDRI Variables to CF Standard Names

 Another complementary approach to consider for FDRI would be for FDRI to define a mapping from an FDRI Variable to its CF Standard Name.
-This could be accomodated either through the use of the existint dct:identifier property of fdri:Variable or through adding a specific property to capture the CF Standard Name.
-Such a mapping would enable (semi-)automated extraction of metadata about the variables contained in a netCDF file that uses properties with names defined in the CF standard names list.
+The NERC Vocabulary Server already carries a [taxonomy of CF standard names in SKOS format](https://vocab.nerc.ac.uk/standard_name/), so using the SKOS mapping proprties such as `skos:exactMatch` would be possible.

 ## NetCDF Structural Metadata Mapping